-An industrial temperature controller is a device that helps control the temperature in an industrial environment such as factories.
+An industrial temperature controller is a device used to control the temperature in an industrial environment, such as a factory or a machine or equipment in an industrial process.

 The temperature controller typically consists of a PT100 temperature sensor or a thermocouple temperature sensor, a local display that shows the current process temperature, and a set of controls that can be used to adjust the temperature.
 In many cases, this device is also equipped with an alarm that is triggered if the measurement exceeds or falls below a certain threshold.
 They can be used to control heating and cooling systems.